Meno Yamevunjika, Yamelegea au Yameng'olewa

 Meno yaliyong'olewa

-People who have knocked-out baby or permanent teeth should be taken immediately to the nearest dentist.
+People who have knocked-out baby or permanent teeth should be taken immediately to a dentist.
 Knocked-out baby teeth should not be reimplanted because they may become infected and reimplanting these teeth may interfere with the eruption of the permanent teeth.
 However, a knocked-out permanent tooth requires immediate treatment.

 If possible, the permanent tooth should immediately be placed back in its socket (without touching the roots).
 The tooth may be gently rinsed under cold water for 10 seconds but should not be scrubbed, because scrubbing can remove the tissue on the root that is needed to help reattach the tooth.
 If the person cannot replace the tooth in its socket, the tooth should be wrapped in a moistened paper towel or, better, placed in a glass of milk for transport to the dentist.
 (The milk provides a good environment to nourish the tooth.)
 Alternatively, if the person is conscious and not likely to inhale or swallow the tooth, the tooth can be placed in the mouth during transport to a dental office.